-After the events of the past year or so, many people have spent so much time connecting via the virtual world that there is a real desire to reconnect to the physical world.
+After the events of the past few years, many people have spent so much time connecting via the virtual world that there is a real desire to reconnect to the physical world.
 There is no place better to do this than in nature.

 The One Match Fire program combines the recharging experience of being in the woods with learning a new and useful skill: How to source natural materials, establish a proper fire lay, and then light the fire using only one match.
 Based on a mock survival setting, the program teaches the importance of everyone contributing in the best way they are able, and the whole becoming more than the sum of its parts.